 With so much activity in-store, we knew we needed to incorporate some pretty special hotels to rest our weary feet.
 Scroll down for a preview of each.

-Our second accommodation is located deep in the Tara River canyon where wolves and bears still roam.
+Our second accommodation is located deep in the Tara River canyon, where wolves and bears still roam.

-The family-run lodge has a natural design that blends right into the surrounding forest, and is purposefully minimalist, letting the unforgettable landscapes do all the talking.
+The family-run lodge has a natural design that blends right into the surrounding forest and is purposefully minimalist, letting the unforgettable landscapes do all the talking.

-Our third hotel may be remote, but its got big-city standards.
+Our third hotel may be remote, but it’s got big-city standards.

-While our fourth hotel is technically a schmancy ski resort, it is still an extraordinary accommodation in summer when we check-in.
+While our fourth hotel is technically a schmancy ski resort, it is still an extraordinary accommodation in summer when we check in.

-As soon as you arrive you’ll be impressed by its pyramid structure and sharp architectural design.
+As soon as you arrive, you’ll be impressed by its pyramid structure and sharp architectural design.
 The interior is refreshingly rustic and unpretentious despite the high-end service standards.
 Rooms are equally enticing and comfortable.

 If your feet are sore from all the hiking we’ve been up to, let off some steam in the Turkish bath or book a signature spa treatment.

-Enjoy Hotel Alpet’s homey Albanian atmosphere.
+Enjoy a homey Albanian atmosphere.

 The mountain views never get old.

-Just like our accommodation in Theth, Hotel Margjeka also features those signature professional but relaxed Albanian service standards.
+Just like our accommodation in Theth, Hotel Margjeka also features that signature professional but relaxed Albanian service standards.
 Rooms are simple and kitted with queen or double beds, TVs, free Wi-Fi, and some truly spectacular mountain views.
 In fact, to best enjoy the views, take a seat on the spacious terrace.

 A final hurrah in the capital of Albania.

-Our last hotel is far from least—it’s a 4-star, modern stay located in the exquisite Blloku neighbourhood of Tirana.
+Our last hotel is far from the least—it’s a 4-star, modern stay located in the exquisite Blloku neighbourhood of Tirana.

 Rooms are minimalist and equipped with all the usual creature comforts: big beds, soft linens, free Wi-Fi, flat-screen TVs etc. To cap off our adventure, we encourage you to enjoy one last drink on the terrace overlooking Albania’s colourful capital.